-The range of unpaid losses and LAE estimated by our actuary as of December 31, 2013 was \$337.7 million to \$388.6 million.
-Our best estimate of unpaid losses and LAE as of December 31, 2013 is \$382.6 million.
-Our carried reserve for unpaid losses and LAE as of December 31, 2013 is \$382.6 million.
-Our carried reserve for unpaid losses and LAE as of December 31, 2013 is comprised of \$189.2 million in case reserves and \$193.4 million in incurred but not reported reserves.
+The range of unpaid losses and LAE estimated by our actuary as of December 31, 2014 was \$356.1 million to \$438.1 million.
+Our best estimate of unpaid losses and LAE as of December 31, 2014 is \$415.1 million.
+Our carried reserve for unpaid losses and LAE as of December 31, 2014 is comprised of \$223.1 million in case reserves and \$192.0 million in incurred but not reported reserves.
 In setting this estimate of unpaid losses and LAE, we have assumed, among other things, that current trends in loss frequency and severity will continue and that the actuarial analysis was empirically valid.
-We have established a best estimate of unpaid losses and LAE, which is approximately \$19.5 million higher than the midpoint or 98.5% of the high end of the actuarial range at December 31, 2013.
+We have established a best estimate of unpaid losses and LAE, which is approximately \$18.0 million higher than the midpoint or 94.8% of the high end of the actuarial range at December 31, 2014 as compared to \$19.5 million above the midpoint or 98.5% of the high end of the actuarial range at December 31, 2013.
 We expect our best estimate to move within the actuarial range from year to year due to changes in our operations and changes within the marketplace.
 Due to the inherent uncertainty in reserve estimates, there can be no assurance that the actual losses ultimately experienced will fall within the actuarial range.
 However, because of the breadth of the actuarial range, we believe that it is reasonably likely that actual losses will fall within such range.